sweetcuptea/dilly-donuts/README.md

 # dilly-donuts

-a simple landing page that i made, for revoU mini projects
+a simple landing page that i made, for revoU mini course projects